brene/docs/content/reference/simple-api.md

 * all [required](./platform#required) fields without a [default value](./platform#default-value) of the model except for `id`
 * no or some of the non-required fields have to be specified.

-The subselection works on the newly created node.
-You can select all fields, including the `id` field.
+The subselection contains all fields of the newly created node, including the `id` field.

-To create an edge from the new node to an existing one, simply specify the `id` of the existing node for the according field.
+To create connect the new node to an existing one, simply specify the `id` of the existing node for the according field.

 > Create a new post and query its id: